 Think about Napoleon Dynamite.
 He’s a mouth breather.

 Snoring happens when air movement is obstructed, causing vibration.
-If we breathe through the nose, the tongue is on the palate, creating a seal with the throat so no sound occurs Besides snoring, mouth breathing in children can lead to abnormal palatal growth, creating a narrow, high-vaulted palate resulting in what’s called the “Long Face Syndrome.”
+If we breathe through the nose, the tongue is on the palate, creating a seal with the throat, so no sound occurs Besides snoring, mouth breathing in children can lead to abnormal palatal growth, creating a narrow, high-vaulted palate resulting in what’s called the “Long Face Syndrome.”

-A Mouth Breathers doesn’t sleep well
+A Mouth Breathersdoesn’tt sleep well.

-Look at your children or even yourself is there snoring?
+Look at your children or even yourself.
+Is there snoring?
 Sleeping with lips together is important to start early.
-One way to help establish this and it may sound silly and sound like child abuse is the use of paper tape put across lips at night.
+One way to help establish this, and it may sound silly and sound like child abuse, is the use of paper tape put across lips at night.
 Children don’t mind, and it’s an easy way to train the mouth to keep it closed.